Summit-University Real Estate - St. Paul MN

 Community Publications: St. Paul Grand Gazette, 651-699-1462; St. Paul Pioneer Press, 651-222-5011, www.pioneerplanet.com

 Transportation: Bus Lines: 3: Grand Avenue/Downtown/3M Center; 16: Downtown Minneapolis/University Avenue/Downtown St. Paul; 17: Dale Street/Rosedale; 21: Downtown/Selby Avenue/Lake Street (Minneapolis); 22: St. Anthony Avenue/Downtown/Regions Hospital

 Displayed below and updated daily from the Northstar MLS are homes for sale in Summit-University, a neighborhood located in St. Paul, MN.

 For additional info on any of these Summit-University real estate listings, click the "Request More Information" button located on the detail page of each property.
 In addition, we can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.

-And, for your convenience, register for a free account to automatically receive email alerts whenever new Summit-University homes for sale come on the market that match your specific criteria and save your favorite properties for quick access.
+And, for your convenience, register for a free account to automatically receive email alerts whenever new Summit-University homes for sale come on the market that matches your specific criteria and save your favorite properties for quick access.